neerajmahajan83/tutorialnodejs/README.md

 Mongoose: An Object Data Modeling (ODM) library for MongoDB and NodeJS, it helps in managing data relationships, schema validation, and business logic.

+## 21. What are promises in NodeJS?
+A promise is an advancement of callbacks in NodeJS.
+In other words, a promise is a JavaScript object that is used to handle all the asynchronous data operations.
+While developing an application, you may encounter that you are using a lot of nested callback functions, which causes a problem of callback hell.
+Promises solve this problem of callback hell.\

+## 22. How do you install, update, and delete a dependency?
+-Install the Dependencies
+-- npm install express

+-NodeJS Update the Dependencies
+-- npm update

+-NodeJS Delete the Dependencies
+-- npm uninstall express

+## 23. Which command used to import external libraries?
+In NodeJS, you can import external libraries (also known as packages) using the require() function.
+This allows you to include modules or packages that you have installed via npm (Node Package Manager).

+-- const express = require('express');

+## 24. What is event-driven programming in NodeJS?
+Event-driven programming is used to synchronize the occurrence of multiple events and to make the program as simple as possible.
+The basic components of an Event-Driven Program are:

+A callback function ( called an event handler) is called when an event is triggered.
+An event loop that listens for event triggers and calls the corresponding event handler for that event.

+## 25. What is a buffer in NodeJS?
+The Buffer class in NodeJS is used to perform operations on raw binary data.
+Generally, Buffer refers to the particular memory location in memory.
+Buffer and array have some similarities, but the difference is that array can be any type, and it can be resizable.
+Buffers only deal with binary data, and it can not be resizable.
+Each integer in a buffer represents a byte. console.log() function is used to print the Buffer instance.

+## 26. What are streams in NodeJS?
+In NodeJS, streams are a powerful way to handle data in chunks rather than loading the entire data into memory.
+Streams allow for the efficient processing of large volumes of data, especially in situations where the data size is too large to fit into memory all at once.

+-- There are four types of the Streams:

+# Readable Streams: These streams allow you to read data.
+For example, reading data from a file or receiving HTTP request data.
+Example:
+fs.createReadStream() or http.IncomingMessage.
+# Writable Streams: These streams allow you to write data.
+For example, writing data to a file or sending HTTP response data.
+Example:
+ fs.createWriteStream() or http.ServerResponse.

+# Duplex Streams: These are both readable and writable.
+You can both read and write data using the same stream.
+Example: A TCP socket.

+# Transform Streams: These are a type of duplex stream where the data is transformed as it is read and written.
+Example: A zlib stream to compress or decompress data.

+## 27. Explain the crypto module in NodeJS.
+The crypto module is used for encrypting, decrypting, or hashing any type of data.
+This encryption and decryption basically help to secure and add a layer of authentication to the data.
+The main use case of the crypto module is to convert the plain readable text to an encrypted format and decrypt it when required.

+## 27. Explain the crypto module in NodeJS.
+The crypto module is used for encrypting, decrypting, or hashing any type of data.
+This encryption and decryption basically help to secure and add a layer of authentication to the data.
+The main use case of the crypto module is to convert the plain readable text to an encrypted format and decrypt it when required.

+## 28. What is callback hell?
+Callback hell is an issue caused by a nested callback.
+This causes the code to look like a pyramid and makes it unable to read To overcome this situation, we use promises.

+## 29. Explain the use of the timers module in NodeJS.
+The Timers module in NodeJS contains various functions that allow us to execute a block of code or a function after a set period.
+The Timers module is global, we do not need to use require() to import it.

+It has the following methods:
+# 1. setTimeout() method

+The setTimeout() function is used to execute a function once after a specified delay (in milliseconds).

+setTimeout(callback, delay, [arg1, arg2, ...]);
+callback: The function to be executed after the delay.
+delay: The time in milliseconds after which the function is executed.
+[arg1, arg2, ...]: Optional arguments that can be passed to the callback function.

+# 2. setImmediate() method

+The setImmediate() function is used to execute a callback function immediately after the current event loop cycle, i.e., after the I/O events in the NodeJS event loop have been processed.
+It is similar to setTimeout() with a delay of 0 milliseconds, but it differs in terms of when the function is executed.

+setImmediate(callback, [arg1, arg2, ...]);
+callback: The function to be executed.
+[arg1, arg2, ...]: Optional arguments to pass to the callback function.

+# 3. setInterval() method

+The setInterval() function is used to execute a function repeatedly, with a fixed time delay between each call.

+setInterval(callback, delay, [arg1, arg2, ...]);
+callback: The function to be executed repeatedly.
+delay: The time in milliseconds between each execution.
+[arg1, arg2, ...]: Optional arguments that can be passed to the callback function.